benjaminrike1/stochastic_route_planner/README.md

 ## Stochastic Route Planner

 This repository contains our implementation of a stochastic route planner for the Swiss bus network in Zurich as part of COM-490 _Large-scale data science for real-world data_ at EPFL.
 Technologies used includes PySpark, Hive, HDFS, SQL, and Python.
+The problem description is attached below.

 __Authors:__
 - Andreas Aarrestad